GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Methods

 \subsection{GateKeeper-GPU Kernel}

-When the buffers are ready for execution, we set the usage patterns of the buffers in terms of caller frequency about host or device by CUDA memory advice API.
-Since kernel utilizes the buffers more than CPU functions until the next batch of reads \editedII{is} processed, the preferred location of the data is set to be the GPU device for the input buffers for \editedII{the} kernel.
+When the buffers are ready for execution, we set the usage patterns of the buffers in terms of caller frequency about the host or the device by CUDA memory advice API.
+Since the kernel utilizes the buffers more than CPU functions until the next batch of reads is processed, the preferred location of the data is set to be the GPU device for the input buffers for the kernel.
 According to the assigned memory advice for each buffer, the data arrays are prefetched asynchronously ahead of the kernel function to provide an early start for data migration from host to device, and mapping data to the device's page tables before kernel accesses~\cite{programmingGuide}.
-Since there is more than one buffer for prefetching, each buffer is submitted to a different stream in \editedII{an} asynchronous fashion.
-Memory advises mechanism and prefetching are supported for compute capability $6.x$ and later, therefore these actions are skipped for lower CUDA compute capabilities.
+Since there is more than one buffer for prefetching, each buffer is asynchronously submitted to a different stream.
+Memory advice mechanism and prefetching are supported for compute capability $6.x$ and later, therefore these actions are skipped for lower CUDA compute capabilities.

-After prefetching, \editedII{the} kernel function is executed with the number of blocks and threads parameters \editedII{that} are previously set in \editedII{the} configuration stage. \editedII{The} kernel performs the complete set of operations for a single filtration of \editedII{the} GateKeeper algorithm, starting with encoding the sequences if they are not encoded in preprocessing stage.
+After prefetching, the kernel function is executed with the parameters for the number of blocks and threads that are previously set in the configuration stage.
+The kernel performs the complete set of operations for a single filtration, starting with encoding the sequences if they are not encoded in the preprocessing stage.